appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

   CODE_SIGNING_ALLOWED=NO
 ```

-Then, the `xcodebuild` command builds the `WebDriverAgent.xcodeproj` and starts the built package for testing.
+This translates to `xcodebuild` building `WebDriverAgent.xcodeproj` and running the resulting
+package on the specified device.

-The command can split for `build-for-testing` part and `test-without-building` part as below:
+The command can be split into `build-for-testing` and `test-without-building` parts as follows:

 ```
 xcodebuild build-for-testing \